Project De-risking with Minesweeper® Software

 How to de-risk high-stakes projects

 Right now your projects face landmines ready to blow up budgets, schedules and reputations.
 The only question is whether your teams will see them in time.
 After all, no one steps on a landmine they can see.
-The AIM Institute has teamed up with Cameron Associates, creators of Discovery-Driven Planning, to offer a project de-risking workshop, based on Minesweeper® software.
-To learn more, read this 2-page workshop description, view the video below by Dan Adams, or download the white paper, Innovating in Unfamiliar Markets.
+Your team can learn a safe, highly-rewarding approach at a project de-risking workshop, based on Minesweeper software.
+To learn more, read this 2-page workshop description, view the video below, or download the white paper, Innovating in Unfamiliar Markets.

 Risky… or just uncertain?

 Most companies treat high-stakes projects as “risky” when they should treat them as “uncertain.”
 Risk is the probability of a negative occurrence.
 When you first decide to pursue an unfamiliar market, you don’t know enough to assign this probability: You simply are uncertain.
 Good project de-risking is really a learning process… moving from uncertainty to certainty.